charlesweir/SimpleQualtrics/docs/index.rst

     import SimpleQualtrics
     import pandas as pd

-    # Use the following to log calls and errors to stderr:
+    # Include the following to log calls and errors to stderr:
     import logging
     logging.basicConfig(level=logging.INFO)